-You can buy the ruins of Boleskine House, where “the wickedest man in the world” carried out black magic rituals for years.
+You can buy the ruins of Aleister Crowley’s house, the crumbling manor on Loch Ness known as Boleskine, where “the wickedest man in the world” spent years carrying out black magic rituals within its walls.

 The ruins of Boleskine House.
 Photo by Mark Wallbank

 The BBC reports that Boleskine House, former home of occultist Aleister Crowley, and later owned by Led Zeppelin guitarist Jimmy Page, is for sale.
 After a fire tore through the manor in 2015, though, there isn’t much left.

 “The selling agent Galbraiths said echoes of its former splendour are all that remain of Boleskine House,” the BBC article says, “but added that there is an opportunity to restore it into an outstanding property.”

 Aleister Crowley purchased Boleskine for the purpose of conducting a ritual that required very specific architecture.
 “The first essential is a house in a more or less secluded situation,” Crowley explained.
 “There should be a door opening to the north from the room of which you make your oratory.
 Outside this door, you construct a terrace covered with fine river sand.
 This ends in a ‘lodge’ where the spirits may congregate.”

 “The demons and evil forces had congregated round me so thickly that they were shutting off the light,” Crowley wrote of his experiments there.
 “It was a comforting situation.
 There could be no more doubt of the efficiency of the operation.”